PAVE-artifacts/Manifest/README.md

      - (paper-formal-artifacts)$./proveit file-name.pvs )

-- Also it contains the source codes of (or links to) the following:
+- Also the repo contains the source codes of the following:

         - Translator( pa-lifter),
         - The binary code of the nebnch-byte benchmark